lockss/lockss.github.io/administrators/classic-lockss/basic-config/index.md

 25. Compare your settings with your Installation Checklist.
 If it’s OK, press Y to save the LOCKSS configuration you have just created.
 Otherwise, press N and you will be taken back to the beginning.
 26. After confirming the configuration, you’ll be asked to confirm the creation of your content storage directory(s), /var/log/lockss, and /cache0/gamma/tmp – answer Y to all questions.
 27. Start the LOCKSS daemon
-  - RHEL7 Linux Variants: “systemctl start lockss”
+  - RHEL7 (or newer) Linux Variants: “systemctl start lockss”
   - RHEL6 Linux Variants:  “service lockss start”